k8snetworkplumbingwg/whereabouts/doc/proposals/named-networks.md

 Implementing schemes 1 or 2 where either the name of the `NetworkAttachmentDefinition` or both the name and CIDR-Range are used for identifying `IPPool` is the greater development effort but gives a clearer desgned outcome.
 It could be possible to feature gate this for existing users of whereabouts.

-Pending the communities decision we would like to go forward with implementing scheme 2.
+Pending the communities decision we would like to go forward with implementing scheme 1.
-We will need guidance on how to address the missing backwards compatibility: "Just" documentation or some feature gating.